jantimon/next-yak/CONTRIBUTION.md

    - Write clear commit messages
 4. Run tests to ensure everything works
 5. Create a changlog entry

+   This step is mandatory, if there is no change to the public API, you may want to add an empty changeset by adding the `--empty` flag.

    ```bash
    pnpm changeset
    ```

 6. Push changes and create a pull request

 ## Common issues